Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 When you enrolled in college, you agreed to adhere to a specific code of conduct, which applies to your behavior both on campus and off.
-The code details the university’s expected standards of behavior and the procedures in place to deal with student misconduct.
+The code of conduct in Lubbock student defense case details the university’s expected.
+Standards of behavior and the procedures in place to deal with student misconduct.

 Unique Aspects of a Student Offense

 The university’s investigation is carried out by a student conduct officer.
 A university-trained staff member.
 And their findings are presented at an administrative hearing.
 The administrative hearing officer, another university staff member.
 Is the referee who decides whether you violated the student conduct code and assigns sanctions if you are found responsible.

 In serious cases, such as sexual assault or harassment, stalking, discrimination, or other sensitive issues.
 The student conduct officer presents the findings not to a single administrator but to a discipline committee.
 Consisting trained staff members, faculty, and students.

 When someone registers a complaint against you for a violation of the school’s code of conduct.
 An email is sent to your Texas Tech address alerting you that you have been named a respondent in a Student Code of Conduct Process.
 The person filing the complaint is the complainant.
 Depending on the circumstances, you may have criminal charges filed against you first.
 Before a student code of conduct notification email is issued.
 Or the state or complainant may file criminal charges against you later on.
 There is no set order of events.

 The reason we point this out is that should a situation arise where you could potentially be subject to both criminal and university disciplinary proceedings, you should always weigh the decisions you make with the likelihood that both of these judiciary processes may occur.
 Never assume that because only one process is underway, the other won’t follow, or that they’re isolated from each other.
 This is precisely why it is so important to seek an attorney’s advice the minute a complaint is filed against you.
 The best defense is always a strong offense.